 Dr. Kakarmath’s talk took a different approach than the other talks did.
 He addressed the potential implementation of AI solutions and the possible pitfalls.
 The project he discussed was aimed at predicting readmission of heart failure patients.
 Readmission is a serious consideration for healthcare providers.
 First, it is additional hospitalization and treatment for a patient who has recently undergone inpatient treatment for the same condition.
 Second, healthcare providers are penalized if patients are readmitted for the same problem within 30 days.
 Thus, there are significant implications for both patients and providers.
 In their project, they were able to achieve an AUC of 0.7 for predicting readmission of patients at one hospital.
 However, when they applied the model to patients from 5 other Boston hospitals, they only achieved an AUC of 0.57.
 This is not much better than random guessing as to whether or not someone will be readmitted.
 This underscored the point that generalizability of models across institutions is a significant challenge.
 He gave 3 takeaways that should be given careful consideration in any project.

 Dr. Na discussed a project where they built a classifier for chest x-rays.
 She said that a common problem in healthcare is incorrect x-rays.
 A physician may order a frontal chest x-ray, but the x-ray presented to the radiologist is not a frontal chest x-ray or the x-ray is not useful due to improper positioning.
 In these cases, the radiologist looks at the x-ray, notices the error, then has to have the x-ray redone.
 This is non-productive time for the radiologist, requires that the patient have the x-ray retaken, thereby adding additional radiation exposure, and increasing the time the patient is in the hospital or clinic.
 Together, these add up to additional costs and risks.
 Dr. Na’s team developed a classifier that can correctly determine if (1) the x-ray is actually a frontal chest x-ray, and (2) if the positioning is correct.
-For scenario 1, they created a one-class classifier using a VAE and CNN.
+For scenario 1, they created a one-class classifier using a variational autoencoder (VAE) and convolutional neural networks (CNN).
 In scenario 2, they created a binary classifier using a CNN.
 Their results were highly accurate.
 They are currently working to implement their models into medical imaging devices.
 Integration in the device could solve the problems presented above.
 When an x-ray that is supposed to be a frontal chest x-ray is taken, the radiographer will immediately know if it is correct.
 The patient will not have to have the x-ray taken again at a later time and the radiologist will be presented with the correct x-ray the first time.